Skip to footer content

 Explanation

 This code demonstrates how to add a text annotation to all PDF files in a specified directory using IronPDF in C#.
-The program begins by retrieving all PDF file paths from the folder provided using the Directory.GetFiles method, which relies on a string path to specify the directory and supports filtering by file extension. which returns an array of string filename containing the paths of all PDF files with the ".pdf" file extension.
+The program begins by retrieving all PDF file paths from the folder provided using the Directory.GetFiles method, which relies on a string path to specify the directory and supports filtering by file extension, returning an array of string filenames containing the paths of all PDF files with the ".pdf" extension.

 In the foreach loop, the program iterates through each file path in the pdfFiles array.
 For each file, it loads the PDF using PdfDocument.FromFile(file), adds the previously created annotation to the PDF's Annotations collection, and then saves the updated PDF back to its absolute path using pdf.SaveAs(file).